Cakell/Whatsapp-Like/README.md

 whatsappClient.cpp -- implementation of the client side of communication protocol

-Makefile -- a Makefile [the suggested file] that compiles the executables
+Makefile -- a Makefile that compiles the executables